How to Make Your Google Chrome Browser Faster?

 Clear Browsing Data

-When you visit various pages, Chrome saves addresses, cookies, download history and other website data.
+When you visit various pages, Chrome saves addresses, cookies, download history, and other website data.
 Chrome collects this data so it can load it later without downloading repeatedly.
-This process of data collection and saving speeds Chrome up, however, when the cache becomes very large, it affect browser performace.
+This process of data collection and saving speeds Chrome up.
+However, when the cache becomes very large, it affects browser performance.

 To clean your browsing history, click Settings, and then "More Tools" and select "Clear browsing data...".

 Click "Advanced" to see all browsing data clearing options.
-Here, you can choose the data to clear and from which period of time.
+Here, you can choose the data to clear and from which period.
 When finished, click "Clear Data".

 These features are evident by the name: it means that you could experience some bugs and crashes due to the instability of these features.
 In any case, they are unlikely to result in major issues, and so you still may wish to try them to speed up your browser.